 Among independent schools, Tallulah Falls School stands out in many ways.
 Our families are among our best ambassadors – they know first-hand that we have a heart for our students.
 Those who serve at TFS have a sincere passion for seeing students learn and grow and it shows in their dedication to helping individual students succeed.
 At TFS, students and parents become part of a larger family and community where students are encouraged to reach their full potential both personally and academically.
 The commitment of TFS to this cause can also be seen in our tuition costs.
 The founders of the school envisioned a place dedicated to student success regardless of their socio-economic status.

 We seek students who are motivated to learn and are committed to being an active part of the community at TFS.
 In a community, each individual contributes something unique and, in return, the community gives back to the individual.
 We look for students who have the desire to grow and are willing to strive for greater success in their lives.

 Why do students choose to attend TFS?

-In their effort to prepare for college, many students and families discover that the classes at their current school are either too large or do not adequately prepare them to be successful in college.
+In their effort to prepare for college, many students and families discover classes at their current school are either too large or do not adequately prepare them to be successful in college.
 Others are seeking a more positive community where learning and success are encouraged.